Gender representation on corporate boards of directors: Latin America

 In Latin America, the Brazilian Government has proposed a quota for female directors on state owned enterprises.
 The bill requires boards to eventually have a minimum of 40% of female directors.

 North America

 In Canada, two bills have been introduced that would require 40% of female board directors.
 Bill S-217 imposes a 40% quota for female board members of public companies and other regulated entities such as banks and insurance companies.
 Bill-C473 will balance the gender proportionality of directors serving on boards of state corporations by establishing minimum participant requirements by gender.

-In the United States, The Nasdaq stock exchange filed with the SEC to adopt new listing rules mandating board diversity.
+In the United States, the Nasdaq stock exchange filed with the SEC to adopt new listing rules mandating board diversity.
 If successful, Nasdaq-listed companies would be required to publicly disclose diversity statistics for their board of directors.
 They would also have to have at least one director who identifies as female and one director who identifies as "Black or African American, Hispanic or Latinx, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, two or more races or ethnicities, or as LGBTQ+."
+The SEC approved the Nasdaq proposed rules in August 2021.
+In December 2024, the US Court of Appeals for the Fifth Circuit held in Alliance for Fair Board Recruitment v.
+SEC that the SEC lacked the authority to approve these rules.